aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLTX in C++ Applications" h2="Convert XPS to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to XLTX conversion is a useful process for those who need to work with spreadsheets in their C++ applications.
+XPS is a fixed document format, which is not suitable for editing or manipulating data.
+XLTX, on the other hand, is a spreadsheet format that allows users to store and manipulate data in a tabular format.
+Therefore, converting XPS to XLTX is a necessary step for those who need to work with spreadsheets in their C++ applications.

-Converting XPS to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+<h2>How Aspose.Total Helps for XPS to XLTX Conversion</h2>
+Aspose.Total for C++ is a comprehensive file format automation library that provides a simple two-step process for converting XPS to XLTX.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLTX.
+This process is simple and efficient, and it allows users to quickly and easily convert XPS to XLTX in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}